-Michael Skynner, Ph.D. has served as our Chief Operating Officer since January 2018 and prior to this, served as our Vice President of Operations since January 2016.
+Michael Skynner, Ph.D. was appointed our Chief Technology Officer in January 2022, and previously he served as our Chief Operating Officer from January 2018, and as our Vice President of Operations from January 2016 to January 2018.
 Prior to joining us, Dr. Skynner worked at Pfizer Inc., a pharmaceutical company, from September 2013 to January 2016, where he was Head of Rare Disease Alliances, led rare disease efforts in Europe and founded and ran the Pfizer Rare Disease Consortium.
-Prior to Pfizer, from May 2008 to September 2013, Dr. Skynner worked at GlaxoSmithKline plc, where he focused on developing therapeutics targeting inflammatory kinases.
+Prior to Pfizer, from May 2008 to September 2013, Dr. Skynner worked at GlaxoSmithKline plc, a pharmaceutical company, where he focused on developing therapeutics targeting inflammatory kinases.
 Prior to GlaxoSmithKline, in 2001, Dr. Skynner co-founded Cambridge Biotechnology Ltd, which specialized in developing small molecule and peptide therapeutics for inflammation and metabolic diseases before its trade sale to Biovitrum in 2005.
 Dr. Skynner obtained his Ph.D. in biochemistry from Imperial College.